celery/celery/docs/configuration.rst

 .. note::

-    The Couchbase backend requires the :mod:`couchbase` library: https://pypi.python.org/pypi/couchbase
+    The Couchbase backend requires the :pypi:`couchbase` library: https://pypi.python.org/pypi/couchbase

     To install the couchbase package use `pip` or `easy_install`: